hallenmaia/prefect-jinja/README.md

 ## Welcome!

-Prefect Collection Template contains all the boilerplate that you need to create a Prefect collection.
+`prefect-jinja` is a collection of pre-built Prefect tasks that can be used to quickly build Prefect flows to interact with Jinja.

 ## Getting Started